Aurora (punk band): Early history

-The EP wasn't very successful in contrast to their first album, the legendary “Viszlát Iván” (Goodbye Ivan)-LP which was released in 1989.
+The EP was not very successful in contrast to their first album, the legendary “Viszlát Iván” (Goodbye Ivan)-LP which was released in 1989.
 The release of this record coincided with the departure of the Soviet troops from Hungary after 40 years of occupation.
 On account of the uncompromising lyrics, the simple but well-crafted music and the perfect timing of the release of the record it became a huge success: more than 20.000 copies were sold, probably the best-selling release ever in Eastern Europe.
 “We just couldn’t believe it” says Vigi, “ so many people came to our gigs.
 We felt like someone changed our rubber boots into ballet shoes.”

 “Viszlát Iván” was highly acclaimed in US-zines like the “Maximumrockandroll”, Suburban Voice” and “Flipside”.
 It was supposed to be licensed by a US label, but in the end the idea was not realised.

 After “Goodbye Ivan” there was a longer break.
 The following album, “Előre Kurvák, Gengszterek” (Forward Prostitutes, Gangsters) was released after three years of hard work and it ever surpassed the “Goodbye Ivan”-LP, especially because its fantastic producing and engineering.
 The “Gangsters” – CD was also released on “Hulk Räckorz”, Germany.
 “Mindhalálig Punk” (Punk Forever) was the title of the split CD with their German friends WIZO in 1994.

 In the mid-1990s “Aurora” wanted to reach out a bigger audience by making some “rock” records such as “Fel Támadás” (Get Up Attack) and “Keserű Cukor” (Bitter Sugar).
 But in 1996 they decided to return to their original punk style.
 The new album “Nincs Karácsony” (No X-mas) was nominated as “Punk album of the year” in Hungary.
 The hyper-melodicas well as strong songs reminded the listener of “Aurora” best years.
 The highlight of the CD was the excellent trumpet-playing by the band's new member “Qka” which was even more spectacular on the 1997's follow-up album “Illegális Bál” (Illegal Party/Ball).